knowsuchagency/knowsuchagency.github.io.old/content/page/resume.md

 Jun, 2014 – May, 2016

 A collaborative project between DoD civilian leadership and military personnel designed to store, share, and analyze information for military analysts and their customers.
 Worked as a project lead, software developer, subject-matter expert, and military-civilian liason.
-Catalyzed the project by engaging leadership and developers; helping them to understand the problem, define the solution, and validate the necessity of the project and its potential to enable previously unfeasible insight and analytics.
-Created and implemented the data model for the project using MySQL, MongoDB, Python, SQLAlchemy, and PyMongo.
-Munged five years worth of semi-formatted text files and used the information to develop the data model and later seed the database.
-Provided domain knowledge as an analyst and subject-matter expert to the rest of the development team throughout development process.
+Contributed greatly to the complete restructuring of a 60-person organization as a result of massive increase in analyst productivity.

 ref-id: DJ2-2016-00904